mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-4.md

 On unsuccessfull purchase, due to payment issue, in Stripe, (manual)

-- Verify if User is created in stripe account.
+- Verify if the User is created in stripe account.
-- Verify if the newly created user had been charged.
+- Verify if the newly created user has been charged.
 (Ideally, in unsuccessful scenario the subscription will not be created)
-- Verify Billings page is not displayed to user.
+- Verify Billings page is not displayed to the user.